ryandeussing/jimhopper/_consequences-of-abuse/cautions-about-sexual-abuse.md

 ## There Is Always Much More to Who You Are

-No matter what unwanted or abusive experiences you had as a child, and no matter how great the effects of those experiences in your life now, there is always *much more* to who you are.
+No matter what unwanted or abusive experiences you had as a child (sexual or otherwise), and no matter how great the effects of those experiences in your life now, there is always *much more* to who you are.

-There is a danger of creating – and getting stuck in – a view of oneself that revolves around having been a “victim,” or being a “survivor,” or any other potentially limiting way of defining or labeling yourself.
+There is a danger of creating – and getting stuck in – a view of oneself that revolves around having been a 'victim,' or being a 'survivor,' or any other potentially limiting way of defining or labeling yourself.

 Finally, there are many things, including educating oneself and therapy, that can help people heal from harmful effects of unwanted or abusive experiences in childhood.
 But if improving your current life and creating a better future take a back seat to focusing on the past, then healing will be slowed down and maybe even prevented.